 - Signs of heart failure - fluids in the lungs & leg swelling

-Heart attack is diagnosed based on symptoms and physical examination, and confirmed with EKG, and cardiac enzymes.
+A heart attack is diagnosed based on symptoms and physical examination and confirmed with EKG and cardiac enzymes.
 EKG is a study that evaluates the electrical activity of your heart.
-Cardiac enzymes are molecules released by the heart muscle tissue – they are typically elevated in the setting of heart attack.
+Cardiac enzymes are molecules released by the heart muscle tissue – they are typically elevated in a heart attack setting.

-Minor heart attacks are called non-ST elevation myocardial infarctions – these are still considered serious heart attacks – but they have a better prognosis as the entire heart wall muscle is not damaged.
-Major heart attacks are called ST elevation myocardial infarctions – these heart attacks are characterized by complete infarction of the heart wall muscle, which often has a poor prognosis.
+Minor heart attacks are called non-ST elevation myocardial infarctions – these are still considered severe heart attacks – but they have a better prognosis as the entire heart wall muscle is not damaged.
+Major heart attacks are called ST-elevation myocardial infarctions – these heart attacks are characterized by complete infarction of the heart wall muscle, which often has a poor prognosis.

-Sometimes the diagnosis of minor heart attack is not clear – in these cases your cardiologist may obtain a stress test to categorize your risk for heart attack.
+Sometimes the diagnosis of minor heart attack is not clear – in these cases, your cardiologist may obtain a stress test to categorize your risk for heart attack.
 During a stress test, you may be required to walk or run on a treadmill while your vital signs and EKG are being recorded.
-If you have chest pain, abnormal EKG findings, or are unable to achieve a certain heart rate and blood pressure, your cardiologist will usually perform an ultrasound of your heart (echocardiogram) to assess your cardiac structure and function.
+Suppose you have chest pain, abnormal EKG findings, or cannot achieve a specific heart rate and blood pressure.
+In that case, the cardiologist will usually perform an ultrasound of your heart (echocardiogram) to assess your cardiac structure and function.

-Major heart attacks (ST elevation myocardial infarctions) often result in heart failure, cardiac shock, life-threatening arrhythmias, and sudden death.
-These types of heart attack require immediate percutaneous coronary intervention (PCI).
+Major heart attacks (ST-elevation myocardial infarctions) often result in heart failure, cardiac shock, life-threatening arrhythmias, and sudden death.
+These types of heart attacks require immediate percutaneous coronary intervention (PCI).
 PCI is performed in a cardiac laboratory.
 During the procedure, an interventional cardiologist inserts a catheter into an artery in the groin or wrist.
 They then advance the catheter to the arteries in your heart.

-Once inside the coronary arteries, they can inject die to visualize any obstruction or blockage in the arteries.
-If they see a blockage, they can use a balloon to open-up the blockage.
+Once inside the coronary arteries, they can inject dye to visualize any obstruction or blockage in the arteries.
+If they see a blockage, they can use a balloon to open up the blockage.
 Sometimes they also deploy a stent made of either bare metal or drug-eluting material.
-Some patients with severe disease involving 3 or more coronary arteries require a coronary artery bypass graft (CABG) – heart bypass surgery.
+Some patients with severe disease involving three or more coronary arteries require a coronary artery bypass graft (CABG) – heart bypass surgery.

-If you are at a hospital that does not provide PCI, your emergency physician may administer a medication called tissue plasminogen activator (t-PA) – this rapidly acts to open-up any blood clots in the arteries of the heart.
+Suppose you are at a hospital that does not provide PCI.
+In that case, your emergency physician may administer a medication called tissue plasminogen activator (t-PA) – this rapidly acts to open-up any blood clots in the heart’s arteries.

-Patients with minor heart attack also typically undergo percutaneous coronary intervention, but in most cases, it is not as urgent in comparison to major (ST-elevation) heart attacks.
+Patients with minor heart attacks also typically undergo percutaneous coronary intervention, but it is not as urgent in most cases than major (ST-elevation) heart attacks.
 Minor heart attacks are usually initially treated with blood thinners such as intravenous heparin or Lovenox (enoxaparin).
 Patients also typically receive intravenous nitroglycerine to reduce blood pressure and promote blood flow to the coronary arteries.